mdphys/CISM_Udine2024/README.md

 # CISM_Udine2024
-This repo contains the scripts used to produce the case studies in the lecture notes
+This repo contains the scripts used to produce the case studies in the lecture notes.